John Cabot: Early life

 Cabot may have been born slightly earlier than 1450, which is the approximate date most commonly given for his birth.
 In 1471 Cabot was accepted into the religious confraternity of the Scuola Grande di San Giovanni Evangelista.
 Since this was one of the city's prestigious confraternities, his acceptance suggests that he was already a respected member of the community.

 Once he gained full Venetian citizenship in 1476, Cabot would have been eligible to engage in maritime trade, including the trade to the eastern Mediterranean that was the source of much of Venice's wealth.
 He presumably entered this trade shortly thereafter.
-A 1483 document refers to his selling a slave in Crete whom he had acquired while in the territories of the Sultan of Egypt, which then comprised most of what is now Israel, Syria and Lebanon.
-This is not sufficient to prove Cabot's later assertion that he had visited Mecca, which he said in 1497 to the Milanese ambassador in London.
+A 1483 document refers to his selling a slave in Crete whom he had acquired while in the territories of the Sultan of Egypt, which then comprised most of what is now Israel, Syria and Lebanon.This is not sufficient to prove Cabot's later assertion that he had visited Mecca, which he said in 1497 to the Milanese ambassador in London.
 In this Mediterranean trade, he may have acquired better knowledge of the origins of the Eastern merchandise he would have been dealing in (such as spices and silks) than most Europeans at that time.

-"Zuan Cabotto" (John Cabot) is mentioned in a variety of Venetian records of the late 1480s.
+"Zuan Cabotto" is mentioned in a variety of Venetian records of the late 1480s.
 These indicate that by 1484 he was married to Mattea and already had multiple sons.
-Cabot's sons were Ludovico, Sebastian and Sancto.
+His sons were Ludovico, Sebastian and Sancto.
 The Venetian sources contain references to Cabot's being involved in house building in the city.
 He may have relied on this experience when seeking work later in Spain as a civil engineer.

-Cabot appears to have gotten into financial trouble in the late 1480s and left Venice as an insolvent debtor by 5 November 1488.
+Cabot appears to have got into financial trouble in the late 1480s and left Venice as an insolvent debtor by 5 November 1488.
 He moved to Valencia, Spain, where his creditors attempted to have him arrested by sending a lettera di raccomandazione a giustizia ("a letter of recommendation to justice") to the authorities.
 While in Valencia, "John Cabot Montecalunya" (as he is referred to in local documents) proposed plans for improvements to the harbour.
 These proposals were rejected, however.
-Early in 1494 he moved on to Seville, where he proposed, was contracted to build and, for five months, worked on the construction of a stone bridge over the Guadalquivir river.
-This project was abandoned following a decision of the City Council on 24 December 1494.
+Early in 1494 he moved on to Seville, where he proposed the construction of a stone bridge over the Guadalquivir river.
+He was contracted to build it and worked on the project for five months, until the bridge was abandoned following a decision of the City Council on 24 December 1494.
 After this Cabot appears to have sought support in Seville and Lisbon for an Atlantic expedition, before moving to London to seek funding and political support.
 He probably reached England in mid-1495.